Installation

 1. Install the C++ compiler on the machine, if not already present.
 For Windows, Visual Studio 2019 or above is required.
 The Microsoft Visual Studio Community Edition can be downloaded from https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx.
 When installing Visual Studio, one should select the ‘Desktop development with C++’ configuration.
 On Linux, the GNU Compiler Collection (GCC) 7.5 or above is required.
 This can be obtained from your Linux distribution repository, for example on Ubuntu by running sudo apt-get install g++, or alternatively from https://gcc.gnu.org/index.html.

 3. GeNN uses the CUDA_PATH environment variable to determine which version of CUDA to build against.
 On Windows, this is set automatically when installing CUDA.
 However, if you choose, you can verify which version is selected by running echo %CUDA_PATH% in a command prompt.
 However, on Linux, you need to set CUDA_PATH manually with: export CUDA_PATH=/usr/local/cuda assuming CUDA is installed in /usr/local/cuda (the standard location on Ubuntu Linux).
-Again, to make this change persistent, this can be added to your login script (e.g. .profile, .bash_profile or .bashrc)
+Similarly, if you are using HIP, you need to set the HIP_PATH variable manually and also specify your platform with either export HIP_PLATFORM='nvidia' if you wish to use HIP with an NVIDIA GPU or export HIP_PLATFORM='amd' if you wish to use an AMD GPU.
+To make any of these changes persistent, these commands should be added to your login script (e.g. .profile or .bashrc).